lottiegasp/languagepredictions/README.md

 *Last updated:* November 2024

-**Background:** Three previous studies (Gasparini et al., 2023; 2024a; 2024b) developed a set of parent-reported predictors that can be asked when children are 2-3 years old that yielded >70% sensitivity and specificity for predicting 11-year language outcomes.
+**Background:** Three previous studies (Gasparini et al., 2023; 2024a; 2024b) developed sets of parent-reported predictors that can be asked when children are 2-3 years old that yielded >70% sensitivity and specificity for predicting 11-year language outcomes.
 A language outcome collected in late childhood allows identification of children with persisting language difficulties, a feature of Language Disorder, rather than children presenting with early language delays, which in many cases resolves without intervention.

 **Purpose:** This code allows you to generate predictions about whether 2-3-year-old children are likely to have persisting language difficulties, to aid with recruiting children into research studies.